What to Wear to Family Court in Missouri: How Your Appearance Can Impact Your Case

 What to Wear to a Family Law Trial

 Trials are formal proceedings that often last several hours or multiple days.
 Unlike shorter hearings, a trial is an opportunity to demonstrate credibility, composure, and respect for the court through every aspect of your presentation—including your attire.
-At Lotspeich Law, we guide our clients on both legal strategy and personal presentation because small details, like clothing, can influence how your testimony and credibility are perceived.

 Recommended Attire for Trials